Contest rules

 11. Data protection

 In accordance with the law “Informatique et Libertés” n°78-17 of 6th January 1978 and Regulation (EU) 2016/679 of the European Parliament and of the Council of 27th April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation), you can access your data or request their deletion.
 You also have the right to object, a right to rectification and a right to restrict the processing of your data.
-These rights can be exercised by mail to the following address : Regional Council of Burgundy-Franche-Comté Europe and International department – 4 square Castan CS 51857 25031 BESANCON CEDEX.
+These rights can be exercised by mail to the following address: Région Bourgogne-Franche-Comté – Direction Europe et International – 4 square Castan - CS 51857 - 25031 BESANCON CEDEX.

 For any questions relating to the protection of personal data, you can contact the Data Protection Officer by mail (4 square Castan CS 51857 25031 BESANCON CEDEX.) or by e-mail (dpd@bourgognefranchecomte.fr).